Abhi5453Abhi/ToDOList/README.md

 1. Clone the project and open it in any editor like VS-code or sublime text.
 2. Install node-postgres and express by following command:- npm i express pg.
+3. Start the project using command :- node index
-3. Download and install postgresql from the https://www.postgresql.org/download/ .
+4. Download and install postgresql from the https://www.postgresql.org/download/ .
-4. Start SQL shell and pgadmin.
+5. Start SQL shell and pgadmin.
-5. Run all the queries of database.sql in SQL shell.
+6. Run all the queries of database.sql in SQL shell.

 Functionalities:-
 1. Create, Delete, Update and Delete a todo task.